kdlong/SMP_18_001_CWR/firstReading.md

 - Table 1: the variables used in the first column often have not been introduced or have been called differently.
 In particular, suggest using p&#8467;&#8242;1T, p&#8467;&#8242;2T, p&#8467;T for the first three entries, |&#951;&#956;| and |&#951;e| [note Roman "e"] for the following two; |m&#8467;&#8242;&#8467;&#8242;&#8722;mZ| for the next one; m&#8467;&#8467; should read m&#8467;&#8242;&#8467;&#8242;; |&#951;(j)| and pT(j) should be |&#951;j and pjT; finally, use nb&#8722;jet [hyphen, not an en-dash].
 Furthermore, I have a question on the fiducial requirements: for some of the variables, namely p&#8467;&#8242;1T, &#951;&#956;, they are looser than the EW signal selection used to make the measurement.
 How can you define the fiducial volume that goes beyond the range of your selection?
 That defeats the purpose of fiducial cross section, which doesn't rely on simulation to extrapolate beyond the measurement phase space!
 I urge you to redefine the fiducial selections by replacing 2.5 with 2.4 on muon pseudorapiditiy and by tightening the loose fiducial selection on the first lepton pT from the Z boson decay to 25 GeV.

-**Fixed I hope**
-**RESPONSE: In general the goal of the fiducial region is to reduce extrapolation.
+**In general the goal of the fiducial region is to reduce extrapolation.
 But a simpler definition is also preferred, and makes use of many theoretical tools (or comparisons with ATLAS much easier).
 Given that lepton pTs and rapidities are relatively insensitive to theoretical uncertainties, and because the uncertainty of the measurement is much higher than the extrapolation uncertainty this introduces, we prefer to keep the definition simplistic.

 - LL268-269: the sentence is completely unintelligible.
 What is "2D discriminant", which has never been mentioned before?
 What is the range 5--25\%, given that in the very previous line you claim that this contribution is 9\%?
 What "It" refers to?
 Are you trying to say that while on average the QCD WZ process acceptance is 9\%, it varies between 5--25\% as a function of some variable?
 Then say so in plain English and define this variable properly!
 This sentence needs to be either removed or completely rewritten.

-**TODO: Ok, sure, he has a point**
+**Rephrased**

 - L271-272: ... uncertainties in the respective predictions and by comparing them with the predictions from alternative matrix element and parton shower generators.